 Split Windows and Multiple Files

-'''

 C-x 2 Split window in two horizontally.

-C-x 5 Split window in two vertically.

 C-x 0 Delete this window.

 C-x 1 Delete all other windows.

 C-x o Switch cursor to other window.

-'''

 7.13 On-line Help and On-line Emacs Tutorial